HadesVR/Basic-HMD-PCB/README.md

 | White ping pong ball | Used to difuse the LED's light for 6dof tracking | Any will do as long as it's white and 40mm in diameter | 1 |
 | 3D printable cup | Holds the tracking ball against the LED and makes it so the light is diffused evenly. | ~~3D printable file not yet ready, sorry!~~ | 1 |

+*⚠️*Not* an Arduino Micro either, not only will it not fit, it has a completly different pinout!!!! you need an **Arduino Pro Micro** for this build.

-*Any 3.3v IMU with that same pinout will work if you modify the code to allow for it: A very good replacement for the MPU9250 is the BNO085 which is actually meant to be used for vr applications so it has some built in stabilization.
+**Any 3.3v IMU with that same pinout will work if you modify the code to allow for it: A very good replacement for the MPU9250 is the BNO085 which is actually meant to be used for vr applications so it has some built in stabilization.

 ## Building the board